-The dye I use is Dylon hot water multi-purpose (yes HOT) dye, the sort that you can find in most dress shops and department stores.
-It comes in a range of colours and one pot would be enough to dye about 5 metres of ripstop.
-When choosing your colour you must remember that the ripstop probably takes up about 50-75% of the colour, so if the tin shows a scarlet you will only get a red but not as deep as a scarlet.
+The dye I use is Dylon multi-purpose dye, the Dye Shop is a good source for this or it can be found on Ebay.
+It comes in a range of colours and one sachet (or 5g) would be enough to dye about 5 metres of ripstop.
+Dylon only works on Nylon, if using Polyester then use I-Dye Poly instead, this can also be used for Nylon.
+When choosing your colour you must remember that the ripstop probably takes up about 90% of the colour, so if the tin shows a scarlet you will get a red but not as deep as a scarlet.
 Of course you can always go for multiple dyeing which deepens the colour.

 Whilst the material is wet iron with a high setting and that's all there is to it.
 You can experiment with tie dye, batik (yes even this works, and no the wax doesn't melt the ripstop), multi dyeing with different colours, using coloured ripstop as the base for dyeing etc, etc. It really is just a case of experimenting.
-One last thing, if you like me have a white acrylic sink keep the dye well away - it is very difficult to remove!
+Some warnings.
+Wear gloves to prevent the dye staining your skin.
+Keep dyeing utensils and pans just for dyeing.
+If you like me have a white acrylic sink keep the dye well away - it is very difficult to remove!
 My last kite ended up being rinsed down our well to avoid a blue sink!

 Updates to the above.
-Polyester (shiny) material does not dye using this method.
+Polyester (shiny) material does not dye using this Dylon Multi-Purpose.
 Dylon have also stopped making the small round tins of dye but they are often available on Ebay.
-The replacement hot dye does not dye ripstop at all however, Idye - the new multipurpose dye from Dylon works well using the same method.
+The replacement hot dye does not dye ripstop at all however, I-Dye Poly - the new multipurpose dye from Dylon works well using the same method.